-Our main analysis suggests that remote municipalities with lower state capacity in the past have higher shares of Afro-descendants and worse public outcomes today.
-However, one may argue that there are other, even more fundamental, historical factors at play affecting both past levels of state capacity and current racial demography.
-In particular, the local prevalence of slavery may have influenced the degree of state presence across localities (e.g., Suryanarayan and White, 2019).
-Although this line of reasoning would still be consistent with our argument about the endogenous association between ethnic demography and public outcomes, it would lead to a different interpretation of the causal pathways at work.
-Therefore, we consider this possibility in more detail below by relying on the 1872 Census data on the share of (free and enslaved) Afro-descendants across municipalities.19
+Finally, one may argue that there are other, more fundamental, historical factors at play affecting both state capacity and racial demography.
+In particular, the local prevalence of slavery may have influenced the strength and presence of the state across localities (e.g., Suryanarayan and White, 2019).
+Although this line of reasoning would still be consistent with our argument regarding the endogenous association between ethnic demography and public outcomes, it might lead to a different interpretation of the causal pathways at work.
+Therefore, we consider this possibility in detail (with no change in our substantive conclusions) by relying on the 1872 Census data on the share of (free and enslaved) Afro-descendants across municipalities in the Appendix.20